johnosullivan/ml-horse-prediction/README.md

 ## Models

-The three different models used in this project were K-nearest neighbors, decision tree, and Support Vector Classification.
+The three different models used from skilearn library were K-nearest neighbors, decision tree, and Support Vector Classification.

 ## About DataSet